 Exploration of sexuality from biological, psychological, and social perspectives.
 Critical issues directly and indirectly associated with sexual behavior are addressed.
+Note: Human sexual behavior is openly discussed in this course and is illustrated in the textbooks.
 Cross-listed as SOCI 385.
 Prerequisite: PSYC 101 or SOCI 111.
 Offered Fall.